 - Authoritative server behavior.

 - Domain name space database.

 - Positive and negative answers (NODATA, NXDOMAIN, SERVFAIL, FORMAT ERROR, REFUSED, NOT\IMPLEMENTED).

 - Delegations (also known as referrals).

 - Class IN of the DNS database.

 - The ANY record type.

-- Wildcard DNS records (see also RFC 4592).

-- 1. "GTLD" is an acronym for "Global Top Level Domain".
+1. &quot;GTLD" is an acronym for "Global Top Level Domain".